That Bengali style green / raw jack fruit curry – without which Indian summers are incomplete and some old memoirs –

 Under which I often sit, when all my play is done.”

 I wonder when I have read last such innocent lines.
-One of the classic rhyme, I guess and I was so much in love with the rhyme, that I still remember it by heart.
-There was another reason why I was in love with that rhyme so much, it always reminds me of that old jack fruit tree standing proudly for so many years unknown separating the boundary walls between our two houses.
+One of the classic rhyme, I guess.
+There was a reason why I was in love with that rhyme so much, it always reminds me of that old jack fruit tree standing proudly for so many years unknown separating the boundary walls between our two houses.

 While DH was busy chopping down the jackfruit precisely into cubes, I was lost in those forlorn memories.
 He was not sure whether we would be able to manage the cutting and cubing of the jackfruit or not, giving that it’s unmanageable tough, knobby and poky hard exterior, and the sticky latex filled interiors that badly stains the fingers and knives.
-But when I spotted two tender jackfruit in grocery shop, I was so excited that I had decided to take the plunge.
+But eventually we did and it needs lots of patience too.

-Native of Western Ghats – Though it is said that Karnataka’ Western Ghats are the home to this wonderful tree called jackfruit, but finding the jackfruit in Bangalore’s grocery store is tough one.
-You have to be extremely lucky for that.
+Native of Western Ghats – Though it is said that Karnataka’s Western Ghats are the home to this wonderful tree called jackfruit, but finding the jackfruit in Bangalore’s grocery store is tough one.
 In summer months, every year in Bangalore you will find one or two Jackfruit mela in the city, most of the time it promotes the ripe fruit and not the green one.
 Those who are fan of this sweet smelling ripe jackfruit, they swear by its super taste and deliciousness.
-However I cannot tolerate its heady aroma even from a distance, may be am little allergic to it, or better call it as psycho allergy.
-The unripe and green one is however my favourite vegetable.

-Pickling is another one to preserve it so that you can enjoy it during the winter months with your favourite paratha.
-I had come across a wonderful jackfruit biryani recipe on the internet and I am planning to try that too this summer.
+Pickling is another way to preserve it so that you can enjoy it during the winter months with your favourite paratha.
 While I was in US I had the jackfruit as a filling in Mexican taco and was so well seasoned that for brief moment you cannot tell that it was not meat but jackfruit.

 Jackfruit is also very popular among the South Asian countries like Thailand, Indonesia and Malaysia.
 Try their versions too to bring some variety to the table and that’s how the recipes evolves.
 Show some love to it and try to do something new, am sure its meaty taste and delicious fleshy texture will please your palate in more than one ways.

 Chopping – This is one of the important step.
 Don’t get intimidated by its hardy, woody and poky exterior.
 You will need a very sharp knife to chop it into cubes.
 So bring out your heavy duty chef knife, grease it very well with mustard oil or coconut oil, the chopping board and your hands too.
-Both these oils are good for the skin too, olive oil would be little expensive and please do not use refined oil.
 If you are using plastic chopping board then use newspaper underneath to cut the jackfruit.
 It becomes very difficult to get rid off the milky latex from the plastic / vinyl board.

 How to cut a jackfruit – To make this curry, choose a green, young and tender jackfruit that roughly measures up to 15-20 cm.
 First slice the jackfruit lengthwise to get some even size round disc.
 Small sizes are easier to handle.
 Once you get the round disc, hold the knife at 45 degree angle and get rid of its green knobby hardy exterior.
 There should not be traces of its hardy exterior left after you slice it down with the knife.
 All you need is its soft outer skin.
 Once you are done with its woody exterior, cut the round disc in half and get rid of the core or the sticky latex oozing center part.